 The total lipid was extracted using the domestic microwave assisted extraction with 700 W of energy at a frequency of 2.45 GHz.
-The method was adapted from previous work by [57].
+The method was adapted from previous work by [58].
 The dry microalgae biomass (0.5 g) was appropriately mixed with distilled water (3.3 %wt) and ILs (2 g).
-Samples were extracted at 90 $^{\circ}$ C for 25 min.
+Samples were extracted at 90 °C for 25 min.
 After microwave heating, methanol and chloroform were added to the sample and underwent the phase separation using a centrifuge (4000 rpm, 10 min).
 Then, lipids were recovered from chloroform phase and finally separated through evaporation.

-The fatty acid methyl esters (FAMEs) were produced from the extracted Nannochloropsis sp. lipids through the transesterification method adapted from previous literature [57,58].
+The fatty acid methyl esters (FAMEs) were produced from the extracted Nannochloropsis sp. lipids through the transesterification method adapted from previous literature [58,59].
 The produced FAMEs which contained ALA composition were then separated and sent for gas chromatography (Agilent 6890 GC, USA) equipped with a flame ionization detector (FID) analysis.

-4. Conclusions
+4. Conclusion

 In this research, various ILs were explored for their capacity values in ALA extraction through simulation using COSMO-RS.
 However, other important variables such as toxicity, thermal stability, volume of anions, energy interaction between cation and anion (in addition to recyclability and solubility of ILs) should also be taken into account in order to identify the most practically efficient ILs.
 Short alkyl chain cations and inorganic anions are preferable in the extraction process based on our simulation outcomes.
 In comparison to the other studied ILs, sulphate-, chloride-, and bromide-based ILs were found to have greater extraction capacities, although it was revealed that propanoate has significant capacity when coupled with ethyl group cations.
 This study also tested three selected ILs with the highest predicted extraction capacities from COSMO-RS in extracting ALA from microalgal biomass.
 It was found that the extraction yields gave a similar trend with the COSMO-RS predicted capacity values.
 This research offers sound understanding to enable scientists to define appropriate ILs with potential for ALA extraction from microalgae biomass.
-By using high capacity ILs as solvents and/or co-solvents, it would not only be possible to achieve a high amount of extraction efficiency but could also contribute to a more sustainable method with integrated minimization and/or avoidance of the use of dangerous organic solvents overall.
+By using high capacity ILs as solvents and/or cosolvents, it would not only be possible to achieve a high amount of extraction and/or avoidance of the use of dangerous organic solvents overall.

-Author Contributions: Writing-original draft preparation, methodology, software, analysis, S.R.M.; Analysis and review, S.R.M, A.A.E.; Supervision, R.H., D.R.A.B., S.A.H., R.O.; Writing-review and editing, S.R.M and A.A.E.
-All authors have read and agree to the published version of the manuscript.
+Author contributions: Writing-original draft preparation, methodology, software, analysis, S.R.M.; Analysis and review, S.R.M, A.A.E.; Supervision, R.H., D.R.A.B., S.A.H., R.O; Writing-review and editing, S.R.M and A.A.E.
+All authors have read and agreed to the published version of the manuscript.